- Computer Services

 Computing facilities are located at all campuses and within the libraries.
 CyberConnect computers are located at various spots around campus, including outside main lecture theatres and in cafes.

-ITS Help Desks are located on Level 2 of the Central Library on Kelburn Campus, in the Commerce Library on Level 2 of Railway West Wing on Pipitea Campus, at the Law Library in the Old Government Buildings on Pipitea Campus, and in the Waghorn Building on Karori Campus.
+ITS Help Desks are located on Level 2 of the Central Library on Kelburn Campus, in the Commerce Library on Level 2 of Railway West Wing on Pipitea Campus and at the Law Library in the Old Government Buildings on Pipitea Campus.
 Support is available for students with disabilities through Disability Services.

 A computer lab for Professional Programmes students is located on Level 1 of Rutherford House, Pipitea Campus.
 Please email the School Administration staff for the room number and door code.